 - Add the event properties.
 Make sure that the same datatype is used as specified in the event definition.

 - Tap Send to send a custom event to the Infobip platform.

-In case event details were provided correctly, the event will be submitted to the Infobip platform.
+If the event details were provided correctly, then the event will be submitted to the Infobip platform.

-In case the event detailes were not properly configurated, an error message will appear.
+If the event details were not properly configured, an error message will appear.

 You can also use the demo application to test different events and event-triggered scenarios before implementing it in your production application.